simonesilvestroni/m2m-website/_posts/2022-11-18-reaper-daw-subprojects.md

   - 'daw'
   - 'music production'
   - 'mixing'
-description: 'Short post outlining how I exploit a functionality of REAPER, subprojects, to save time on mixing an album.'
+description: 'How I exploit the subproject functionality of REAPER to save time on mixing an album.'
-excerpt: 'The following is a short post outlining the REAPER’s amazing feature called subprojects.
-I have a longer post digging deeper into the functionality, which will be published as soon as the EP it’s based on will be released.'
 syndication: yes
 syndicate:
   - name: Mastodon